jpf/lokey/README.md

 # lokey

-lokey is a tool that makes it easy to work with an convert between cryptographic key formats.
+lokey is a tool that makes it easy to work with and convert between cryptographic key formats.

 Named after the shape shifting and mischief-making Trickster from Norse mythology, this tool serves to test the bounds of possibilities and order.